 I have heard about cases wherein I just couldn’t figure out what the hell went wrong.
 I have a friend who has a great travel history, financial records, rootedness proof.
 Everything was great, in my opinion.
 And yet her application was denied.
 I also know another who was applying for a Japanese visa for the third time.
 He meets all the items of someone who would surely be guaranteed approval, but was refused a visa, too.

 We were thinking, was it just a mistake?
 Was the assessor having a bad day when they evaluated their application?
 Haha.
 It’s just perplexing.

 Then, I also have another friend who had never been to any visa country, had shaky finances and was new to her job, but she was granted a multiple-entry visa!

 As you know, Vins and I often travel together, so when it comes to travel history, we’re on equal standing.
 In one of our visa applications, we applied at the same time.
-When it comes to all the other requirements, Vins is in a much better place than me.
+When it comes to all the other requirements, Vins has much better odds than me.
 He had a full time job; I was a freelancer.
 He had more money in the bank, more stable employment history, more properties under his name.
 Naturally, I was more nervous.
 Guess what, my application was approved 2 weeks earlier than his.
 Haha.
 He was even called to submit more documents.
 It boggles the mind.
 LOL.